 Tax-free return of principal

-A portion of each payment received by Donor, or other annuitant, is tax-free return of principal until the cost of the annuity is fully recovered when the annuitant reaches life expectancy.
+A portion of each payment received by Donor, or another annuitant, is a tax-free return of principal until the cost of the annuity is fully recovered when the annuitant reaches life expectancy.

 The assumed cost of the annuity does not include the gift portion of the transaction.
 The donor’s cost basis must be allocated between the gift and sale portions in accordance with the respective proportions of the value of the property transferred.